 Sometimes, the burner flame on the range top appears to be weaker than usual.
 Most likely the problem is clogged burner flame openings.
 Flame weakening can be also caused by too little gas amounts or way too big amounts of air, getting to the burner.
 Try to set up the air shutter to learn if this issue is caused by air.
 In case you suspect the problem is gas flow, call a professional technician to avoid additional problems.

 Oven Burner Doesn’t Light

-In case the oven burner refuses to light up, examine the pilot light firstly.
+In case the oven burner refuses to light up, examine the pilot light first.
 If the pilot flame is not the reason for the issue, check the power cord of the electric igniter, the glowbar igniter, and the thermostat thermal cutoff.
 The most common solution to this problem is the clock-timer correct setup.

 Gas Odor Problem